Australia’s ‘best city’ has a TON to offer to travellers, making it one of the coolest backpacking destinations of 2022.

 More Epic Hostels in Melbourne

 Haven’t found the right hostel for you yet?
 Don’t worry, there are plenty more options waiting for you.
-To make the search a bit easier, we’ve listed more epic hostels in Melbourne below.
+To make the search a bit easier, I’ve listed more epic hostels in Melbourne below.

 Summer House Backpackers best hostels in Melbourne

-For one more great budget option, Summer house is certainly one of the best cheap hostels in Melbourne.
+For one more great budget option, Summer House is certainly one of the cheapest hostels in Melbourne, without skimping on quality.

 There are mixed and female-only dorms and access is by key card.
 Additional services include 24-hour reception, housekeeping, a tour desk, and luggage storage, and you’ll find basic self-catering facilities here in this modern hostel too.